phueb/Zorro/README.md

 - is a number
 - is a Stanford CoreNLP stopword

-2. Using `scripts/chose_words_for_inclusion.py`, for every slot in every task, we:
+2. Using `scripts/chose_legal_words.py`, we:
 - automatically retrieved words tagged with desired POS
-- manually removed words that were judged to be ungrammatical: e.g. for the paradigm `agreement_across_adjectives`, annotators were given the instruction:
-"Does the word fit the slot in `Look at these _ ?`"
+- manually tagged words as legal or illegal

 ## Usage

 To make test sentences for a new vocabulary:

 1. get vocab from which words will be chosen for inclusion in test sentences using `scripts/tag_and_count_vocab_words.py`
-2. chose words to be included for each paradigm using `scripts/chose_words_for_inclusion.py`
+2. chose words to be included by part-of-speech using `scripts/chose_legal_words.py`
 2. make and save test sentences using `scripts/make_sentences.py`

 The grammatical correctness of each sentence is determined by its position in the text file: